-- Birds found dead in any number at sea or showing any symptoms of avian influenza should be reported to the veterinary service immediately. - NO birds should be kept for post-mortem examination and should be disposed of by incineration on board or back into the sea immediately. - Observers may be asked to swab suspect birds for HPAI and should follow instructions carefully and wear full PPE. - NO birds or carcasses should be brought ashore. - If there is a confirmed case biosecurity procedures will be mandatory and must be complied with.
+- Birds or marine mammals found dead in any number at sea or showing any symptoms of avian influenza should be reported to the veterinary service immediately. - Observers or scientists may be asked to swab suspect birds or mammals for HPAI and should follow instructions carefully and wear full PPE. - Research directly related to population monitoring or avian influenza dynamics can occur but full PPE must be worn (see page 13). - NO birds or carcasses should be brought ashore without prior approval of the veterinary service.